-Humanim’s Deaf Services provide social, educational, and employment services to individuals who are deaf, deafblind, or hard of hearing, as well as individuals who are deaf and have a developmental disability.
+Humanim’s Deaf Services provide social, educational, and employment services to individuals who are deaf or hard of hearing, as well as individuals who are deaf and have a developmental disability.
 Our person-centered approach facilitates self-advocacy by developing an individual’s unique interests and goals, so that they can exercise greater personal and economic independence, and be successful in the community.
 Like all of Humanim’s human services, our Deaf Services focus on individualized care and self-empowerment.

-Our Deaf Services Day Program promotes self-advocacy, skills development, and community integration for individuals who are not yet ready for employment.
-Clients create personal goals and develop skills that foster greater independence and involvement in the community.
+Humanim’s Deaf Services Day Program and Personal Support Services offer transitional and rehabilitation support to individuals so that they can take an increasingly active role in their community.
+Individuals create personal goals, learn skills, exercise independence, and participate in recreational activities within the community.
 Services are offered in a bilingual environment (American Sign Language and English) through team-oriented educational activities, including:

 Humanim’s Personal Support Services works with over 125 consumers living independently in their homes by teaching a variety of daily living skills and opening the door to both community and peer integration.
 Our Direct Support Professionals work closely with families to ensure that the services we offer to our customers are tailored to the individual’s unique situation.

 Humanim is proud to offer transportation services to individuals in its Human Services programs who do not have access to a safe mode of transportation.
 Humanim’s transportation vehicles are carefully regulated, and our transportation staff is highly trained in providing safe, inclusive, and comfortable transportation to all Humanim individuals.
 We are committed to ensuring that no person is excluded from participation in transportation services on the basis of race, color, national origin, or limited English proficiency, consistent with Title VI of the 1964 Civil Rights Act.
 You can read our Title VI statement policy here.